 During the process of building your integration, it is important to properly test it.
 As briefly explained in our

 authentication guide, you can access the test mode of the Mollie API in two ways: by

 using the Test API key, or, if you are using organization access tokens or app tokens, by providing the

 parameter in your API request.

 Any payments or other resources you create in test mode are completely isolated from your live mode data.
 Going back and

-forth between test and live mode is as easy as switching out the API key - or
+forth between test and live mode is as easy as switching out the API key - or toggling the

-testmode parameter in case of the other authentication methods.
+case of the other authentication methods.